ssdtac/ase220-financial-planner-project/README.md

 The ASE 220 Financial Planning project is designed to help users manage their financial transactions effectively.
 It provides a platform where users can add, view, edit, and delete transactions related to their financial activities.
 The application aims to give users a clear overview of their spending, savings, and overall financial health, enabling better financial planning and management.

+## How to Use

+1. First, create a new user using the button in the top right.
+2. Sign in with that username.
+3. You can then add recent transactions using the button in the top right.
+The dashboard will calculate your spending based off of 50% to needs, 20% to wants, and 30% to savings.
+How much that is will depend on how much income you add.

 ## Features

 - **User Authentication**: Users can log in to access their personalized financial data.
 The authentication ensures data privacy and security.